memsom/PSPDNA/README.md

-# PSP Dot Net Anywhere
+# PSP DNA - a DotNet runtime for Sony PSP

 ## What is PSPDNA